 Jennifer McCoy, Director of the Americas Program at the Carter Center and Professor at Georgia State University, discussed the upcoming elections in Venezuela and her recent experience with the Carter Center and the OAS in mediating the political crisis following the 2002 attempted coup through the presidential recall referendum in 2004.
 Professor McCoy emphasized that the results of the opposition primary elections indicated a popular opinion in favor of unity and progress, rather than the polarizing messages that have characterized the Venezuelan political sphere.

 Friday, March 2, 2012

 CLALS and the Kogod School of Business held a panel discussion with scholars and business leaders to discuss the future of Brazil's economic development and social and environmental sustainability.
-The event is now available as a
+The event is now available as a podcast on iTunes.

 Elites and the Reconfiguration of Power in Central America, a project funded by the Ford Foundation, held a three-day seminar in Antigua, Guatemala from February 16-18.
 Twenty-three scholars convened to debate papers and discuss drafts, which were commissioned after the planning meeting held in Washington, DC in September 2011.
 A full description of the discussions will be coming soon.

 Latinos and U.S. Elections

 In coordination with the Center for Congressional and Presidential Studies and the Women & Politics Institute, CLALS convened a luncheon, with keynote speaker, Ruy Teixeira, and a panel discussion on the role of Latinos in the upcoming U.S. elections.
 The event is now available as a podcast on iTunes and was featured in American University's AU Today.

 Louise Rosskam Exhibit - Katzen Arts Center, AU Museum